Keyfactor/azure-appgateway-orchestrator/readme_source.md

 > Note that even if the Service Principal has permission to perform the 'Microsoft.Network/applicationGateways/write' action over the scope of the required resource group, there may be other permissions that are required by the CreateOrUpdate operation depending on the complexity of the Application Gateway's configuration.
 As such, the list of permissions above should not be considered as comprehensive.

+If the managed Application Gateway is integrated with Azure Key Vault per the discussion in the [Certificates Imported to Application Gateways from Azure Key Vault](#certificates-imported-to-application-gateways-from-azure-key-vault) section, an [Access policy must be created](https://learn.microsoft.com/en-us/azure/key-vault/general/assign-access-policy?tabs=azure-portal) that grants the Application/Service Principal the Get secret permission for the associated Azure Key Vault.

 ## Creating Store Types for the Azure Application Gateway Orchestrator
 To get started with the Azure Application Gateway Orchestrator Extension, you'll need to create 2 store types in Keyfactor Command.
 The recommended and supported way to create store types is using the `kfutil` command line tool.
 Install [Kfutil](https://github.com/Keyfactor/kfutil) if it is not already installed.
 Once installed, use `kfutil login` to log into the target Command environment.